LinusSee/webcomponents-sample/docs/user-information-component.doc.md

 <br>
 For events the name remains the same, e.g. `@Output() userInfoChanged` will become a `userInfoChanged` event.
 <br>
-To use an event, the parent can either query the event and use `setEventListener()` or just use the Angular syntax and subscribe like this: `(userInfoChanged)="onChangeUpdateUser($event)"`
+To use an event, the parent can either query the element and use `setEventListener()` or just use the Angular syntax and subscribe like this: `(userInfoChanged)="onChangeUpdateUser($event)"`
 <br>
 The slight different is that `$event` doesn't publish the value, but and object that contains the value in a `detail` attribute.
 So to be able to use my typeclasses in the subscribing component I used it like this: `(userInfoChanged)="onChangeUpdateUser($event.detail)"`